Blue Jays complete series sweep in Atlanta behind Bichette's clutch bat | CBC Sports

 Will Smith vs OUR Fresh Prince 🤩 <a href="https://t.co/O04GwkgJ0v">pic.twitter.com/O04GwkgJ0v</a>—@BlueJays

 Travis Bergen (1-0) pitched a scoreless eighth.
-Jordan Romano struck out the side in the ninth.
+Jordan Romano struck out the side in the ninth after starter Ross Stripling allowed two runs in five innings and had nine strikeouts.

+"It seems like if our pitching does the job we're always going to have a chance, and it was true in every one of these three games," Blue Jays manager Charlie Montoyo said.

 Acuna led off the game with his major league-high 12th homer, then got hurt while trying to beat out a grounder to third base.